NonlinearMusings/Multithreaded-TSQL/README.md

 ```
 ### Option #2: ExtendedLifetime-Fire-and-Forget
 This pattern establishes a persistent, reusable conversation that must be explictly terminated by a secondary process to reclaim its conversation endpoints.
+(Okay, techncially this isn't Fire-and-Forget but logically it is because the sender isn't listening, the receiver isn't ending the conversation and the endpoints will persist until explictly closed.)

 #### First
 Create a table to reference our conversation and its end points.